 Keeping hydrated plays a major role in the perfect work out!
 Think about this, your muscles are made up of around 75% water and if your hydration levels drop below 10-15% then there is a massive reduction in athletic performance .

 Therefore, if you are not fully hydrated, your lifting will be hampered and there will be a reduction in your muscle mass gains.

 This reduction in performance can be coupled with symptoms of fatigue, headaches, gastric issues and constipation.
-Hence, if you are ill because of these dehydration symptoms; then you could miss the next training session, which is very bad news if you are on a tight training schedule!
+Hence, if you are ill because of these dehydration symptoms then you could miss the next training session.
+This is very bad news if you are on a tight training schedule!

-A simple remedy is to drink at least 1 gallon of water on a daily bases, this will help to flush out all the toxins in your body and keep your vital organs functionally properly e.g. the brain is made up of 80% water.
+A simple remedy is to drink at least 1 gallon of water on a daily basis.
+This will help to flush out all the toxins in your body and keep your vital organs functioning properly e.g. the brain is made up of 80% water.

 This concept will help you with training focus and boost concentration levels during your sessions.
 Aim to drink at least 2 pints an hour before you start training and 2 pints after the training session.

 #9: Meal Timings

 The meal timings are important in you achieving your perfect work out.
 There is nothing worse when you feel flat during your work out because your blood sugars are too low or you are feeling bloated.

 This happens because you have got your meal timings all wrong.

 Many bodybuilders try to consume at least 6 meals a day which includes three main meals and snacks.